websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/validating-text-and-numeric-field-entries.md

 To validate URLs:

-1. Select the _Is not URL_ condition from the _If Input_ dropdown.
+1. Select the _Is a URL_ condition from the _Accept If Input_ dropdown.
 1. Enter an error message.
-1. Click _Save Form_ when finished.
+1. Click _Save_ when finished.

 ### Using Regular Expressions